antonndang/US-Citizenship-Flash-Cards/README.md

 -   **🔑 Keyword Highlighting:** Important terms and concepts in both questions and answers are automatically highlighted to improve focus and memory retention.
 -   **📱 Fully Responsive:** Designed with a mobile-first approach, the interface is clean and easy to use on any device, from phones to tablets and desktops.
 -   **✅ Instant Feedback:** In Test Mode, get immediate feedback on your answers to see what you got right and review the correct answers for what you missed.
--   **🚀 No Backend Needed:** Runs entirely in the browser.
-It's a fast, lightweight, and easy-to-deploy static website.

-## 🛠️ Technologies Used